Neosstr1/tkinter-examples-test-1/README.md

 The project is still a work in progress and not yet fully complete.

 Folder Hierarchy:
+  *Tkinter examples = Main folder includes the countinuing the tk-zero

+  *assets = assets, (i.e. images, fonts and additions)

   *tk-zero = For initail starting point in the project for leaning
     main widget

-  *Tkinter examples = Main folder includes the countinuing the tk-zero

   *README.md = General information about project